AlexWorx/ALib-Class-Library/docs/pages/MainPage.md

 \alib is a general purpose, use-case agnostic, platform-independent, low-level C++ class library.

-Its mission is to provide foundational concepts, types and idioms relevant to any C++ project.
+Its mission is to provide foundational concepts, types, and idioms relevant to any C++ project.
-As of today, \alib consists of \ref alib_manual_modules_dependencies "15 modules", each addressing different topics.<br>
+As of today, \alib consists of \ref alib_manual_modules_graph "25 modules", each addressing different topics.<br>
 A subset of the available modules can be selectively included in a custom library build.
-This means, you just get what you choose from the menu.
+This means you just get what you choose from the menu.

+## New In this Version ##
+Dropped support of language version C++17.
+With that:
+- All use of <c>std::enable_if</c> (and similar) have been replaced by <b>C++20 Concepts</b>.
+- Support for <b>C++20 Modules</b> was added.
+(This is in alpha state and works only on newest Clang compilers).

+The latter was a little bit of a journey, and we have created a blog-page describing our experiences.
+Here it is: \ref alib_c20module_shift.

+For more news, consult the \ref alib_changelog.

-Some highlights of the functionality:
+## Some highlights of the functionality ##
-- \alib_strings: String-types with interfaces similar to Java/C#, compatible with anything that "smells" like a string (due to some template meta programming magic).
+- Module \alib_strings: String-types with interfaces similar to Java/C#, compatible with anything that "smells" like a string.
+  (Technically, this is achieved by using some \ref alib_manual_appendix_tca "type traits" magic.)
-- \alib_boxing: Consider this "std::any on steroids".
+- Module \alib_boxing: Consider this as "std::any on steroids".
-- \alib_enums: Finally, we get what we expected from C++ enums.
+- Modules \alib_enumops and \alib_enumrecords: Finally, we get what we expected from C++ enums.
-- \alib_monomem: Monotonic allocation with recycling.
+- Module \alib_monomem: Monotonic allocation with recycling.
 Why use the oh-so-slow heap?
-- \ref alib_mod_alox "ALib ALox": Logging for adults.
+- Module \ref alib_mod_alox "ALox": Logging for adults.
-- \alib_bitbuffer: Write bit-streams instead of human-readable text.
+- Module \alib_bitbuffer: Write bit-streams instead of human-readable text.
-- \alib_cli: Command line parser with support of environment variables and configuration files.
+- Module \alib_cli: Command line parser with support of environment variables and configuration files.
-- \alib_expressions: Type-safe run-time expression compiler.
+- Module \alib_expressions: Type-safe run-time expression compiler.
 Easily extensible to support your custom expression functions.
 130+ (optional) predefined functions (math, string compare, date/time, etc.)
-- \alib_config: Run-time variables for C++.
+- Module \alib_variables: Run-time variables for C++.
   Its priority-management allows hard-coding defaults and having them be overridden by configuration files, environment-variables or command-line parameters.
-- \alib_files: A directory and file scanner (with run-time expression support).
+- Module \alib_files: A directory and file scanner (with run-time expression support).
+- Module \alib_format: Formatting of strings with Python-like and alternatively Java-like syntax.
-- \alib_threadmodel: A dynamic thread-pool implementation, dedicated worker threads with prioritized job-management, and periodic event-triggering.
+- Module \alib_threadmodel: A dynamic thread-pool implementation, dedicated worker threads with prioritized job-management, and periodic event-triggering.
 - And last but not least: Many more tools like managing bootstrapping of C++ software, externalized resources, configuration data, singletons with Windows DLLs, ...